fkie-cad/pcapFS/README.md

 When you pass the option `--show-metadata` to pcapFS, additional files with useful metadata information are created.
 Depending on the protocol, different information is extracted for metadata files:
 - TLS: all certificates of the server-side certificate chain
 - HTTP: headers from requests and responses
-- SMB2: control files containing transferred commands and responses per connection
+- SMB2: control files containing transferred commands and responses per connection as well as empty files from the reconstructed server-side directory hierarchy
 - FTP: control files and credential files containing the client's login credentials

 ## Decrypting and Decoding Traffic